 Engine knocking or pinging is fatal to your engine and can cause serious damage in seconds, so it is something you should definitely avoid.

-You will notice a decrease in acceleration as soon as your knock sensor gives you a signal.
+You will notice car losing power while accelerating as soon as your knock sensor gives you a signal.
 This happens because your engine defaults to lower outputs in order to avoid engine damage.

 It not only reduces the possibility of further damage, and also reduces overall emissions to meet EPA standards.